+- Polo-style shirts in red, yellow, black, or white.
+No tank or mid-drift tops - Long sleeves shirts worn under uniform polo tops must be solid red, yellow, black, or white

+Bottoms

-- Polo style shirt in red, yellow, black, or white - Long sleeves shirts worn under uniform polo tops must be solid red, yellow, black, or white Bottoms - Pants, shorts, shirts, or skorts must be mid-thigh or longer - No excessively tight pants, including but limited to leggings, stretch pants, and yoga/exercise pants - No sagging pants pants must be worn at the waist - No pants are to be tucked into sucks - No pants with holes, rips, tears, frays, or extra zippers - No language or images that are crude, vulgar, profane, lewd/obscene, drug affiliated, sexually explicit, or sexually suggestive
+- Pants, shorts, shirts, or skorts must be mid-thigh or longer. - No excessively tight pants, including but limited to leggings, stretch pants, and yoga/exercise pants. - No sagging pants pants must be worn at the waist. - No pants are to be tucked into socks. - No pants with holes, rips, tears, frays, or extra zippers - No language or images that are crude, vulgar, profane, lewd/obscene, drug-affiliated, sexually explicit, or sexually suggestive.